 Plugging (\ref{eq:M tilde l1}) into the upper bound (\ref{eq:sup norm recur 2}), results in

-proving that the right hand side of \eqref{eq:poly interp infinite} is bounded by a constant and therefore verifying the statement of the lemma.
+proving that the right-hand side of \eqref{eq:poly interp infinite} is bounded by a constant and therefore verifying the statement of the lemma.

 Therefore, it remains to verify the upper bound (\ref{eq:measure bound}), where the LHS is a function on $\mathbb{T}([0,1]^d)$.
-The analytical derivation of the above upper bound is highly challenging.
-However, note, that it is a uniformly continuous function of $\xi$, hence numerical evaluation of this function can provide the required upper bound for arbitrary combination of the smoothness $\alpha$ and the dimension $d$.
-The results for $d=1,2$ and various smoothness $\alpha$ are displayed in Figure \ref{fig:poly interp}.
-One can observe that for all regularity parameters in our statement, the constant $c$ in equation (\ref{eq:measure bound}) is bound away from $1$.
-Our approach has the potential to be generalized to arbitrary combinations of $\alpha$ and $d$.
-However, the operator $\tilde{M}$ defined in \eqref{eq:op M t} may no longer be sufficient to guarantee that the maximum transition measure is no greater than $1$.
-It is possible to extend the torus $\ell^1$ norm to some other functions based on $\alpha, d$ and redefine an operator using this function, but such procedure would further increase the level of technicality and hence is beyond the scope of the present paper.
+While the analytical derivation of this bound is highly challenging, the function is uniformly continuous in $\xi$, which allows for numerical evaluation to obtain the required upper bound for arbitrary combinations of the smoothness $\alpha$ and dimension $d$.
+The results for $d=1,2$ and various values of $\alpha$ are displayed in Figure \ref{fig:poly interp}.
+One can observe that, for all regularity parameters considered, the constant $c$ in equation (\ref{eq:measure bound}) is bound away from $1$.
+Our approach could potentially be extended to arbitrary combinations of $\alpha$ and $d$.
+However, in such general settings, the operator $\tilde{M}$ defined in \eqref{eq:op M t} may no longer guarantee that the maximum transition measure does not exceed $1$.
+One could consider extending the torus $ L_1$ norm to other functions depending $\alpha, d$ and redefine the operator accordingly.
+Nonetheless, this would introduce additional technical complexity and is beyond the scope of the present paper.

 \end{proof}